 In Japan today, the 15th of August, is marked as a time to celebrate the life of the second founder of Soto Zen in that country, Keizan Jokin.

 At the age of eight Keizan entered the family business as a monk at Eiheiji, the monastery Dogen had founded.
 He would study with four of Dogen’s senior disciples, Ejo, Jakuen, Gien, and Gikai.

-He received dharma transmission in Dogen’s lineage from Gikai and succeeded Gikai as head of Daijoji in Kaga province.
+Keizan received dharma transmission in Dogen’s lineage from Gikai and eventually succeeded Gikai as head of Daijoji in Kaga province.
 From there Keizan began to establish training temples including the first Soto convent and Sojiji, which would eventually rival Eiheiji as the center for the Soto school.

-Many scholars believe without Keizan, Soto may never have achieved the prominence it holds within Japanese Buddhism.
-He preached a more popular form of Soto.
+Many scholars, perhaps nearly all, believe without Keizan, Soto would never have achieved the prominence it holds within Japanese Buddhism.
+He preached a more popular form of Soto Zen.
 He was a visionary and ecstatic.
-While my tastebuds often go to Dogen and his adamantine analysis.
-But in my declining years Keizan’s visionary Zen brings a level of heart that I think our tradition desperately needs.
+For many years my attention mostly went to Dogen and his adamantine analysis.
+But in my declining years Keizan’s visionary Zen brings a level of heart that I think the tradition desperately needs.
 And probably could use a good dash of here in the West today.

 Keizan encouraged both lay practice and the place of women within Zen, whom he held up as equal practitioners with men.
 The first record of a woman receiving dharma transmission in Japanese Soto occurred when he passed the dharma to his disciple the nun Ekyu.

 I think his Zen, his deep insight, offers much to the world and particularly to our emerging Zen in the West.